 Nissa shrugged.
 "It's one of the only times I get to leave the house.
 Dad is passed out, the little ones are asleep, and the older kids can watch TV for an hour before bed on their own without burning the place down.
 So I took a walk.
 Join me?"

 William hesitated.
-He was afraid of going through the underpass, afraid that he would brush up against some huge, hulking shape in the dark.
-But then he thought about Nissa going in alone, with no idea what was waiting there, and he just standing here, not even warning her.
+He was afraid of going through the underpass, imagining that he would brush up against some huge, hulking shape in the dark.
+But then he thought about Nissa going in alone with no idea what was waiting there and he just standing here, not even warning her.
 And besides, he really did want to spend time with her, just the two of them, alone together, no parents, no siblings...

 "Okay," he grunted.